AdriaanMolendijk/demo-capgemini-20-04-21/README.md

 # capgemini-demo-devops
-This repository contains code I used for the DevOps demo at Capgemini.
+This repository contains code we used for the DevOps demo at Capgemini.